reggenlab/scEpiSearch/sRNA-seq-ATAC-seq-integration/readme.md

 Dataset used for queries (LIGER) are in folder : liger_data_query_/ <br>
 Dataset used for queries (CONOS) are gene activity matrix  <br>
 Dataset used for queries (SEURAT) are seurat-embed <br>
+Reference dataset used for scepisearch are in folder MCA_reference_scepisearch <br>

 Code used for methods are : <br>
 Conos : conos.R <br>